 For autograph collectors, few things can match the thrill of holding in your hand a piece of paper once signed by one of your heroes, or a famous historical figure.
-It's been known to send a tingle down my spine, that's for sure!

 This brief guide is designed to help you collect autographs successfully.
 What do I mean by "successfully"?
 Whether you're collecting autographs for pleasure, profit or both, it will assist you in building an autograph collection you can be proud of and that will be the envy of other autograph collectors, safe in the knowledge that the signatures are the genuine article.

 The smaller your autograph collecting field, the more expert you will become in that sector.
 But remember that if you limit yourself to a particular person, it will be harder to build a collection and you could lose enthusiasm quickly.
 Example: Rather than confining your autograph collection to just Marilyn Monroe signatures, or going too far the other way, such as "film stars" - why not try "film stars of the 1950s" instead?